 Nutritional Data

 The primary reason for feeding cornish hen is for the mineral content in the bone.
-Although the nutritional data on the amount of calcium and phosphorous within cornish hen bones is unavailable, the data on chicken bones can be uses as a guide to calculating an estimate on the mineral content within cornish hen bones.
+Although the nutritional data on the amount of calcium and phosphorous within cornish hen bones is unavailable, the data on chicken bones can be used as a guide to calculating an estimate on the mineral content within cornish hen bones.

 Raw Chicken Necks